-Outcome measures are used to evaluate the efficiency and effectiveness of the program and include lab tests at entry and every 6 months and pre- and post-treatment measures assessing factors including consumer perception of health and well-being, activity level, and use of coping skills.
+Outcome measures are used to evaluate the efficiency and effectiveness of the program and include lab tests at entry and every 6 months and pre and post treatment measures assessing factors including consumer perception of health and well-being, activity level, and use of coping skills.

 Program implementation was in April 2012, starting with the staff training in the delivery of the CDSMP group treatment program.
 As of January 1, 2014, 118 referrals were received by the program.
 Of that number, 56 have been enrolled and 5 clients have been discharged from the program.
 Preliminary outcomes evaluation did not show improvements in adherence to medications, understanding of medications, or communication with the doctor.
-Satisfaction with physical health and well-being and reductions activity limitations also did not show improvements.
+Satisfaction with physical health and well-being and reductions in activity limitations also did not show improvements.
 Outcomes data is preliminary as not all clients served have completed follow-up measures.

-Capital Facilities/Technological Needs (CF/TN)
+Capital Facilities/Technological Needs (CFTN)

 Capital Facilities allows counties to acquire, develop or renovate buildings to house and support MHSA programs.
 Technology supports counties in transformation and modernizing clinical and administrative information systems as well as increasing consumer and family members' access to health information and records electronically within a variety of public and private settings.
-When the original CF/TN guidelines were released in 2008 counties were allowed to declare the percentage of funding to be split between Capital Facilities and Technology and to describe how they would be used.
-This was referred to as the CF/TN component plan.
+When the original CFTN guidelines were released in 2008 counties were allowed to declare the percentage of funding to be split between Capital Facilities and Technology and to describe how they would be used.
+This was referred to as the CFTN component plan.

-The original component plan included two initial projects: the Behavioral Information System (BHIS) for the Technology component and a Desert Safehaven Drop-In Center for the Capital Facilities Component.
-As CF/TN implementation began a secondary stakeholder process occurred to identify priorities and potential usage of the remaining CF/TN funding.
-Counties are allowed to amend their component plans based on evolving needs and priority which the Department has done on several occasions.
+The original component plan included two initial projects: the Desert Safehaven Drop-In Center for the Capital Facilities Component and the Behavioral Information System (BHIS) for the Technology component.
+As CFTN implementation began a secondary stakeholder process occurred to identify priorities and potential usage of the remaining CFTN funding.
+Counties are allowed to amend their component plans based on evolving needs and priority, which the Department has done on several occasions.